aws/serverless-application-model/DEVELOPMENT_GUIDE.rst

    (samtranslator37) $ where black
    /Users/<username>/.pyenv/shims/black

-However, IDEs such PyCharm (using FileWatcher) will have a hard time invoking ``/Users/<username>/.pyenv/shims/black`` and this will happen:
+However, IDEs such as PyCharm (using FileWatcher) will have a hard time invoking ``/Users/<username>/.pyenv/shims/black`` and this will happen:

 ::